oliver32768/neural-monte-carlo-denoiser/README.md

 # Neural Monte Carlo Denoiser
 Implementation of a neural network for denoising [Monte Carlo path-traced](https://en.wikipedia.org/wiki/Path_tracing) renders of virtual scenes from only single-sample inputs.
-Contains dataset generation and loading scripts.
+Additionally contains dataset generation and loading scripts.

 The main branch contains an implementation of the SIGGRAPH '21 paper [Interactive Monte Carlo Denoising using Affinity of Neural Features](https://www.mustafaisik.net/pdfs/isik2021-anf.pdf) by Isik et al. This uses a U-Net like architecture to predict neural features for each pixel from the noisy input radiance (demodulated point-wise by albedo) and auxiliary feature buffers, from which a set of four kernels are computed for each pixel and iteratively applied to the respective pixel neighborhoods.
 The fourth kernel is applied to the optical-flow warped output of the previous frame.